HomeNew TestamentMatthew

 A chiasm is a literary structure where the words of the first section of a passage are repeated in the second.
 The center of the chiasm is typically the climax of the passage.
 In Matthew 26:14-29 there are four chiasms: 26:14-16; 17-20; 21-26; and 26-29. https://www.howthebiblefitstogether.org/files/Matt-26.14-29a-Chiasms.pdf

-A chiasm is a literary structure where the words and themes of the first section of a passage are repeated in reverse order in the second.
+A chiasm is a literary structure where the words or themes of the first section of a passage are repeated in reverse order in the second.
 The center of the chiasm is typically the climax of the passage.
-In Matthew 26:14-25, the climax is Jesus saying, "My (appointed) time is near" (Matt 26:18b). https://www.howthebiblefitstogether.org/files/Matt-26.14-25a-Chiasm.pdf
+In Matthew 9:35-10:1,the climax is Jesus saying, "Beseech the Lord of the harvest to send out workers

-A chiasm is a literary structure where the words of the first section of a passage are repeated in reverse order in the second.
+A chiasm is a literary structure where the wordsof the first section of a passage are repeated in reverse order in the second.
 The center of the chiasm is typically the climax of the passage.
-In Matthew 26:6-13, the center is Jesus answering the criticism by the disciples of the woman who anointed Jesus'
+In Matthew 17:10-13, the climax is Jesus saying that an Elijah is coming in the future who will restore all

-A chiasm is a literary structure where the words of the first section of a passage are repeated in the second.
+A chiasm is a literary structure where the words of the first section of a passage are repeated in reverse order in the second.
 The center of the chiasm is typically the climax of the passage.
-In Matthew 25:31-46, the center is the parallel accounts of the judgment of the sheep and the goats (Matt 25:34-45). https://www.howthebiblefitstogether.org/files/Matt-25.31-46b-Chiasm.pdf
+In Matthew 2:12-22, the center shows the fulfillment of two Old Testament prophecies: "OUT OF EGYPT I CALLED MY